Nermin Bašić

-Nermin Bašić (born 24 November 1983) is a Bosnian professional football manager who was most recently the manager of Slovenian PrvaLiga side Radomlje.

-He is the youngest ever manager that has managed in the Bosnian Premier League, and was the youngest Bosnian manager to have a UEFA Pro Licence at the time.
+Nermin Bašić (born 24 November 1983) is a Bosnian professional football manager.
+He is the youngest ever manager that has managed in the Bosnian Premier League, and is the youngest Bosnian manager to obtain a UEFA Pro Licence.

-During his career, Bašić has managed Bosnian clubs Tuzla City, Travnik and Metalleghe-BSI, and Slovenian clubs Radomlje and Gorica.
+During his career, Bašić has managed Bosnian clubs Travnik, Metalleghe-BSI, Tuzla City and Željezničar, and Slovenian clubs Radomlje and Gorica.

-With Metalleghe, he won both the Second League of FBiH (West) in the 2013–14 season and the First League of FBiH in the 2015–16 season and promoted the club to the Bosnian Premier League.

-Managerial career
+Career

 Travnik

 Bašić started his managerial career very early as a 27 year old.
 Back then he was caretaker manager of Travnik.

 He was then named assistant manager of Travnik after Haris Jaganjac was named manager.
 After Jaganjac got sacked, Bašić stayed as the assistant manager, this time to Husnija Arapović.
 After Arapović left the club, on 28 June 2012, Bašić was named the new manager of Travnik.

 In January 2013 he left Travnik, but only three months later, on 22 April 2013, Bašić was once again named Travnik season.
 In June 2013, Bašić again left Travnik after, this time, a successful season.

 Metalleghe-BSI

 On 29 November 2013, Bašić became the new manager of Metalleghe-BSI.
 In late May 2014, Bašić won the Second League of FBiH with Metalleghe and got them promoted to the 2014–15 First League of FBiH season.

 In May 2016, Bašić with Metalleghe made history, winning the 2015–16 season of the First League of FBiH and getting promotion to the 2016–17 Bosnian Premier League season.
-On 8 November 2016, he left Metalleghe after a terrible start to the season.
+On 8 November 2016, he left Metalleghe after a poor start to the season.